What kind of future do you want to see for your part of the Isle of Wight and the Island as a whole?

 The Isle of Wight Council has started a major regeneration programme to help create more jobs, better housing and an even better quality of life for all residents of the Isle of Wight.
-In order to help inform the priorities for regeneration across the Island we have been having an Island conversation, “The Wight We Want”.
-We invited Islanders to complete a survey over the summer and over November, held a series of workshops across the Island to reflect back the results of the survey and further understand what makes parts of the Island more or less successful.
+In order to help inform the priorities for regeneration across the Island we have been having an Island conversation called “The Wight We Want”.
+These ongoing conversations will help us to understand more about what our residents want to see in place for future generations of the Island over the next 10 years and beyond.

 We are also setting up a ‘Residents Panel’ to both continue this conversation and to engage our community in future research and consultation.
 If you would like to be involved please email us on firstname.lastname@example.org with ‘Residents Panel’ in the title.